muellbin/Examples/src/main/webapp/org/lightjason/trafficsimulation/html/docs/scenario.eng.md

     will fail.
 * ```vehicle/pullout``` the vehicle swings out to left in driving direction.
 * ```vehicle/pullin``` the vehicle goes back to right in driving direction.

+The agent beliefs can be shown within the UI widget _beliefs_ during runtime.